Accenture/mercury/guides/CHAPTER-3.md

 ```

 The `tracing` tag tells the system to turn on "distributed tracing".
 In the console log shown above, you see
-3 lines of log from "distributed trace" showing that the HTTP request is processed by "v1.api.auth" and
+three lines of log from "distributed trace" showing that the HTTP request is processed by "v1.api.auth" and
 "hello.generic" before returning result to the browser using the "async.http.response" function.

-> Note: the "async.http.response" is a built-in function to send the HTTP response event
-        to the browser.
+> Note: the "async.http.response" is a built-in function to send the HTTP response to the browser.

-The optional `cors` and `headers` tags point to ID linking to the CORS and HEADERS sections respectively.
+The optional `cors` and `headers` tags point to the specific CORS and HEADERS sections respectively.

 ## CORS section

 For ease of development, you can define CORS headers using the CORS section like this.

 This is a convenient feature for development.
-For cloud native production system, it is most likely that CORS processing
+For cloud native production system, it is most likely that
-is done at the API gateway level.
+CORS processing is done at the API gateway level.

 You can define different sets of CORS headers using different IDs.